ClusterHQ/flocker/docs/advanced/usage.rst

     $ flocker-deploy clusterhq_deployment.yml clusterhq_app.yml

 The contents of these two configuration files determine what actions Flocker actually takes.
-The configuration files completely control this: there are no other command line arguments or options.
+The configuration files completely control this; there are no other command line arguments or options.
 See :ref:`configuration` for details about these two files.

 You can run ``flocker-deploy`` anywhere you have it installed.